 What if all the study sessions are taken?

-Not all projects begin collecting data at the beginning of the semester.
-You should check periodically to see updated study information.
+Only studies with currently available timeslots will be visible on Sona, so it’s possible that you could log into Sona and not see anything at a given time.
+If this is the case, remember that studies start and stop at different times during the semester, and those with open timeslots fill up quickly.
+Please check in periodically to see what’s available.
 However, don't put off your participation until the very end of the semester!
 If you wait until the last minute, there will probably NOT be enough opportunities to go around, and you will not be able to fulfill your requirement.
 IT IS YOUR RESPONSIBILITY TO FULFILL YOUR RESEARCH PARTICIPATION REQUIREMENT BY 5 P.M.
 FRIDAY OF WEEK 15.

 Follow-up, questions, concerns or complaints about studies